-Any instability in the real estate sector or an adverse change in economic conditions in Canada could result in declines in the value of real property securing the Corporation's investments.
-There have been significant increases in real estate values in various sectors of the Canadian market over the past few years.
-A correction or revaluation of real estate in such sectors will result in a reduction in values of the real estate securing mortgage loans or loan losses in the event the real estate security has to be realized upon the lender.
-The Trust's maximum exposure to credit risk is represented by the mortgage investment.
+Any instability in the real estate sector or an adverse change in economic conditions in Canada could result in declines in the value of investment property securing the Corporation's investments.
+The Trust's maximum exposure to credit risk is represented by the mortgage investment and profit participation.